ELGAS Knowledge Hub

 Density @ 15ºC: kg/m3 2.533 2.544 1.899

-Note: Some numbers have been rounded.
+Note: Some propane, butane and isobutane numbers have been rounded.

-Boiling point and vapour pressure are important characteristics that dictate which climates and applications the gases can be used in successfully.
+Propane vs butane boiling point and vapour pressure are important characteristics that dictate which climates and applications the gases can be used in successfully.

 Propane boiling point is lower but has higher vapour pressure which makes it suitable for use in cooler climates, such as the USA, Europe, and the South Island of New Zealand.